-Shri RAJ BAHADUR: I can only say that we can better think of an additional delivery in case the doctor and his friends volunteer their services.
-At any rate, Sir, there are many doctor friends of mine who have complained to me that they are having too many deliveries and consequently they have got to deal with heavy mails, and that means additional work for them.
+SHRI RAJ BAHADUR: I can only say that we can better think of an additional delivery in case the doctor and his friends volunteer their Sir, there are At any rate, vices. many doctor friends of mine who have complained to me that they are having too many deliveries and consequently they have got to deal with heavy mails, and that means additional work for them.
 (Interruption).
-On a previous occasion I have already said that it will entail a further expenditure of about a crore of rupees in case we have to introduce a delivery on Sunday.
-My humble submission is that we have got to find the necessary funds for it.
+On a previous occasion I have already said that it will entail a further expenditure of about a crore rupees in case we have to introduce a delivery on Sunday.
+My humble submission is that we have got find the necessary funds for it.

-DR. R. P. DUBE: You have now got more revenues.
+Dr. R. P. DUBE: You have now got more revenues.
 I will request you ...